San Diego Holiday Shopping GuideNovember 14, 2018

 It’s no secret that San Diego is home to some of the best (and trendiest) neighborhoods for holiday shopping!
 Here are some of our favorites.

-San Diego’s jewel by the sea is one of the best upscale shopping areas in San Diego.
+San Diego’s jewel by the sea makes La Jolla shopping one of the best experiences in San Diego.
 It is also home to great ocean-view art galleries, restaurants and cafes.

 A couple of noteworthy shopping districts you will not want to miss are Prospect Street then on to Girard Avenue, where you’ll find fashion and great retail shopping for the whole family.
 For women’s apparel, be sure to make time for Robina Boutique, Lolo, Swoon (great for teens), Simple Lifestyle for Men & Women, Pomegranate, Amore, Alpaca Collections, Blended Industries, Sauvage Boutique, Sigi’s, Eva Varro International, La Donna, Laura Gambucci and Rica Boutique (also for teens).
 For men, there’s the Ascot Shop, Tommy Bahama, Y-3, Simple Lifestyle for Men & Women, Polo Ralph Lauren and Lucky Brand.
 For children, there’s Geppetto’s Toys.
 While for our beloved pets (we did say the “whole” family), stop by Muttropolis.